 Build the Chart

-- Click the My Organization Chart drop-down to expand it.
+- Click My Organization Chart.

 - Click the arrow next to their name to open the next space below them in the hierarchy.